Ferroman/configuration.py/README.md

 # configuration.py: easy and flexible configuration management for python applications

 Configuration.py is a library for configuration management in python apps.
 Its goal is to make configurations management as human-friendly as possible.
-It provides a simple `load` function that allows to load configuration from any supported formats.
+It provides a simple `load` function that allows to load configuration for given environment from any supported formats.
 Configuration.py can be used to organize configs for any python applications.
-Better taste with [dotenv](https://github.com/theskumar/python-dotenv).
+Taste better with [dotenv](https://github.com/theskumar/python-dotenv).

 ## Installation